fclairamb/ftpserver/README.md

 ```

 ### With docker
-There's also a containerized version of the demo server (15MB, based on alpine).
+There's also a containerized version of the server (15MB, based on alpine).

 ```sh
 # Starting the sample FTP server